kiowa-scott-hurley/ARDC-ML/job-monitoring/README.md

 Note; if you're monitoring an sbatch job, follow the instructions as listed, and then run ./job_monitoring_template.bash within your sbatch job submission script.

-## Step Three: Visualising results in the Jupyter Notebook
+<h2 id="visualising-results">Step Three: Visualising results in the Jupyter Notebook</h3>

 Once you open `gpu-usage.ipynb`, there are a few things you will need to edit before running the cells.